Long Island Maids | Professional House Cleaning

 Floors and Carpets

-Pet hair loves to hide in every corner, especially on your floors.
-Hard surfaces like tile and laminate do not trap hair, so you can clean them quickly.
+Pet hair loves to hide in every corner.
+Hard surfaces like tile and laminate don't trap hair, so you can clean them quickly.
 Carpets hold onto fur and need more attention.
-Here’s a quick guide to the best cleaning methods:

 Furniture and Upholstery

 Your couch and chairs can collect fur fast.
-You can keep them clean with a few simple habits:
+Keep them clean with these habits:

-- Use washable slipcovers or throws on your furniture.
+• Use washable slipcovers or throws on furniture

-Try training your pets to use their own blankets or beds.
-This keeps your main furniture cleaner.
+Tip: Train your pets to use their own blankets or beds.
+This keeps your main furniture cleaner!

 Pet Beds and Blankets

-Pet beds and blankets need regular care to stay fresh and fur-free.
-Here’s how you can do it:
+Pet beds and blankets need regular care to stay fresh and fur-free:

-- Wash with hot water and a dye- and scent-free detergent.
+• Wash with hot water and dye/scent-free detergent

-- Pour 1 cup of vinegar into the rinse cycle to break down oils and smells.
+• Pour 1 cup of vinegar into the rinse cycle to break down oils

 Pet-Safe Cleaning Products